Choose from a Variety of Teaching Methods

-It is appropriate to assist students in choosing appropriate equipment for keeping a notebook, either paper or electronic (for example lims in SV), and in establishing a structure for organising their records.
+It is appropriate to assist students in choosing equipment for keeping a notebook (either paper or electronic; ELN is used by the SV faculty) and in establishing a structure for organising their records.
 Furthermore, students should learn to see their lab notebook as a legal document important for future patent applications or refuting allegations of research fraud.

 Supporting thinking in labs